kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 .. include:: <isonum.txt>

 A red-black tree is a binary tree representation of a 2-3-4 tree.
-The child pointer of a node is either red or black.
-If the child pointer was present in the original 2-3-4 tree, it is a black pointer; otherwise, it is a red pointer.

 A 2-, 3- and 4-nodes is transformed into its red-black representation as follows: